 Some modules have prerequisites.
 Read more about what this means in our Help and Advice article.

-Develop creative and valuable skills including traditional print-making, digital design, brand collaboration, visual merchandising and how to promote and communicate ideas.
+Develop creative and valuable skills including pattern cutting and garment making, traditional print-making, digital design, brand collaboration, visual merchandising and how to promote and communicate ideas.

 Study the entire fashion process, from research and design development, right through to the finished product, including pattern cutting, garment construction and technical specifications.